Pollinator-Commons/project_template/README.md

 - Templates for downloading and uploading project data from/to the SpaSES Google Drive.
 - Guidelines for documenting your code, managing version control, and maintaining a well-organized project.

-To use this repository, you can either:
+To use this repository:
-- Clone it directly for a new project or
+- Click on the "Use this template" button, located in the upper right corner
-- Fork it to create a personal copy for customization.
+- Then click "Create a new repository"

-Once you’ve cloned or forked the repository, follow the instructions in each section to properly set up and maintain your project.
+Once you’ve created your own repository with this template, follow the instructions in each section to properly set up and maintain your project.

 ---